pgr-workshop/pgr-workshop.github.io/index.md

 ### Invited speakers

-[Geoffrey Hinton](http://www.cs.toronto.edu/~hinton/) -  Professor at the Computer Science Department, University of Toronto (Canada) as well as VP and Engineering Fellow at Google.
+[Geoffrey Hinton](http://www.cs.toronto.edu/~hinton/) -  Emeritus Professor at the Computer Science Department, University of Toronto (Canada) as well as VP and Engineering Fellow at Google.

 [Fei-Fei Li](http://vision.stanford.edu/index.html) - Professor at the Computer Science Department at Stanford and Director of the Stanford AI Lab.